Asthma – Definition

 These strategies include:

-- Avoid triggers.
+• Avoid triggers.
 Stay away from chemicals, odors, or products that have caused you breathing problems in the past.

-- Reduce exposure to allergens.
+• Reduce exposure to allergens.
 If you’ve acknowledged allergens, such as dust or mold, that trigger an attack, avoid them as much as possible.

-- Get vaccinate against allergies.
-Allergen immunotherapy is a treatment that can help alter the immune system.
-With routine injections, your body can become less sensitive to whatever triggers.
+• Get vaccinate against allergies.
+Allergen immunotherapy is a treatment that can support and alter the protected system.

-- Take preventative medications.
+• Take preventative medications.
 Your doctor may recommend medications for you to take daily.
 You can use these medications and the ones you use in an emergency.

 When to See a Doctor – Asthma